 Step 1: Buy a VR training headset

-The Virtual Speech app works with all sorts of headset brands.
+The Virtual Speech app works with several major headsets.
 See the list of headsets here.

 Step 2: Download the Virtual Speech app

-Download the app on your Android, IOS or Oculus device.
-Watch the videos below to get started.
+Download the app on your VR headset.
+Watch the video below to get started.

 Check out how the Virtual Speech app works.